Ariel Henry: Political career

 Henry entered politics as a leader of the Democratic Convergence movement which sought to topple President Jean-Bertrand Aristide, who was accused of rigging the 2000 Haitian parliamentary election.
-He and Micha Gaillard led the opposition against the President at international forums.
-After the 2004 Haitian coup d'état that ousted Aristide, Henry called for a transition government based on consensus and new elections.
+He and Micha Gaillard led the opposition against Aristide at international forums.
+After the 2004 coup d'état that ousted Aristide, Henry called for a transition government based on consensus and new elections.
 He later became a part of the "council of sages", consisting of seven members.
 The council was backed by the United States and elected members of the transitional government.

-He supported René Préval after he was elected as the President and was appointed as the director general of the Ministry of Health in June 2006.
+Henry supported René Préval after he was elected president and was appointed as the director general of the Ministry of Health in June 2006.
 He remained in the position until September 2008, when he was appointed as the ministry's chief of staff from September 2008 to October 2011.
 During his tenure, he dealt with the strikes at the General Hospital in Port-au-Prince, worked alongside the United States in managing the public health response after the 2010 earthquake, and streamlined the ministry's finances, enabling direct American funding of its programs.

-Henry is a former member of Social Democratic Party, Haitian Revolutionary Progressive Nationalist Party which was founded by his long-time friend and political mentor Serge Gilles, Fusion of Haitian Social Democrats and Inite.
+Henry is a former member of the Social Democratic Party, the Haitian Revolutionary Progressive Nationalist Party which was founded by his long-time friend and political mentor Serge Gilles, Fusion of Haitian Social Democrats, and Inite.
 He was selected as the Minister of Interior and Territorial Communities in 2015 by President Michel Martelly, after the latter reached a deal with the opposition parties following anti-government protests, many of them led by followers of Aristide.
 Henry served in the post from 22 January 2015 to 11 September 2015, when he was appointed as the Minister of Social Affairs and Labor by Prime Minister Evans Paul and replaced by Ardouin Zéphirin.
 He remained in the position until 28 March 2016.
 After Inite announced it would withdraw from Martelly's unity government on 8 September 2015, it called on Henry to resign.
 Henry however refused and left the party.

-On 5 July 2021, he was selected as the next prime minister of Haiti by President Jovenel Moïse, but two days later, Moïse was assassinated, stalling the transfer of power.
-At the time, incumbent Prime Minister Claude Joseph took control of the government, with the backing of the military, and was acknowledged by the United States as the rightful prime minister.
+On 5 July 2021, Henry was selected as the next prime minister of Haiti by President Jovenel Moïse, but two days later, Moïse was assassinated, stalling the transfer of power.
+At the time, acting Prime Minister Claude Joseph took control of the government, with the backing of the military, and was acknowledged by the United States as the rightful Prime Minister.
 A group of prominent diplomats to Haiti called the "Core Group", which is made up of ambassadors to Haiti from Brazil, the European Union, France, Germany, Spain, Canada and the United States, in addition to representatives to Haiti from the Organization of American States and the United Nations, called on Henry to take charge as the head of the government on 17 July.
-On 19 July, Joseph announced that he would stand down as prime minister in favor of Henry.
+On 19 July, Joseph announced that he would stand down as acting prime minister in favor of Henry.